teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 ## Intro
-Sometimes a decision needs to be made.
-Sometimes it is an important one.
-Sometimes it isn't apparent that it is an important one until much later on.
-Unil it is too late- productivity has plummeted and people start wispering that nasty word: _rewrite_.
-This is the case with technology decisions.
+There are various strategies for making business decisions.
+Sometimes they aren't used if the decision doesn't seem important enough.
+The problem with technology decisions is that it may not seem like an important decision until much later on.
+Until it is too late- productivity has plummeted and people start wispering that nasty word: _rewrite_.
+There are more contributors to that situation, such as application design, and testing, but the technology choice is one contributor.
+These decisions can have a million dollar impact on a business, but often their rationale is hidden in secret (if any rationale is used at all).
 They are a bet into the future and can pay dividends or sink your ship, leading to layoffs or overseas contractors because development has... become... so... hard.

 By _technology_, I'm refering to languages, frameworks, systems, and tooling that developers will use to do their job everyday.
-These decisions can have a million dollar impact on a business, but are often given the weight of weekend fling and decided based on a whim and a fancy.
 If you calculate developer productivity losses over multiple years, this can add up quickly.
 Technology decisions can be given the rigor and explicit nature of other business decisions with a structured document.
 There are many such structures to choose from, but I haven't seen a concise, easy to use rubric for assessing a technology decision, so one is presented here.
 It is provided as a tool for assessing the quality of a technology decision.
 Consider these ideas when you are about to make a technology decision and hopefully it will stand the test of time.

 **Technology Decision Rubric:**